AdobeDocs/pass.en/help/accountiq/dashboard.md

 The Dashboard summarizes and aggregates data in a collection of graphs and reports designed to provide a high-level overview of the scope and impact of account sharing.
 It provides a single page containing the major reports and metrics from [!UICONTROL Account IQ].

+>[!NOTE]
+>
+>The majority of data panels on the Programmers and MVPD dashboards are identical.
+However, certain data panels may vary in availability or slightly different for each user type.

 +++Programmer- dashboard